bthealthcare/healthcare-subnet/README.md

     --logging.debug # run in debug mode, alternatively --logging.trace for trace mode --num_epochs # the number of training epochs (-1 is infinite), default = -1
-    --batch_size # the number of data points processed in a single iteration, default = 32 --threshold # the predefined cutoff value that is used to determine which labels should be selected based on their corresponding scores, default = 0.2
-    --save_model_period # the period of batches during which the model is saved, default = 30 --model_type # the architecture and structure of the neural network used for training, default = CNN, VGG, RES, EFFICIENT, MOBILE
+    --batch_size # the number of data points processed in a single iteration, default = 32 --save_model_period # the period of batches during which the model is saved, default = 30 --model_type # the architecture and structure of the neural network used for training, default = CNN, VGG, RES, EFFICIENT, MOBILE
     --training_mode # the training mode, whether in fast, normal, or slow mode, dictates the pace and intensity of the model training process, default = normal